etscrivner/etscrivner.github.io/_posts/2018-11-21-cartographic-software-engineering.markdown

 The experience provided by construction itself would lead to improvements in tools and techniques as well as the creation of novel tools and techniques.
 A local culture would arise: cuisine, language, style, routines.
-Such local culture makes every mature codebase recognizable as link:https://en.wikipedia.org/wiki/Sui_generis[sui generis].
+Such local culture makes every mature codebase recognizable as [sui generis](https://en.wikipedia.org/wiki/Sui_generis).

 How would our methods change if we thought of our software this way?
 We would think of our services as villages, towns, cities, and countries.